Fractal MarketingSubscribe to Insights

 Updated from original 9/16/2015 article.

 A fractal is a never-ending pattern.
 Due to nature or mathematics, a set can show a repeating pattern at every scale.
 No matter how close or how far you get, the pattern is still there.
 A fractal pattern can be self-similar where the pattern at every scale is identical, or the pattern can change slightly at each level.

 A tree is the most common and simple example of a fractal.
 Starting with the trunk, the tree has a pattern of branches sprouting out from a source and then each consecutive new branch sprouts more.
-No matter what level you look at on the tree, you see the same pattern.
+No matter what level you look at on the tree you see the same pattern.
 The fractal idea starts at the level of the universe.
-In fractal cosmology, there is a theory that the universe’s mass distribution at every level has a fractal pattern.
-In the fractal-holographic universe, there is unification between the macro and micro scale of physics.
-Scaling way down to earth, we see fractals in social systems, nature, our own biology down to a molecular system, and marketing.
+In fractal cosmology there is a theory that the universe’s mass distribution at every level has a fractal pattern.
+In the fractal-holographic universe there is unification between the macro and micro scale of physics.
+Scaling way down to earth we see fractals in social systems, nature, our own biology (down to a molecular level), and marketing.

 Natural and mathematical systems tend to lend themselves to marketing.
 We have posted before on the chaos theory in marketing.
 Fractals also have a place in marketing.
 The modern definition of fractal marketing is a process by which a brand promotes a message, typically with digital media, and it is scattered by potential consumers in a fractal pattern.
 Digital media is the perfect landscape for this.
 As one example of many possibilities, picture a Facebook post to one consumer.
 Then they share the post with all their friends, and then all those friends share with their friends, and so on and so on.
 Do you see the fractal?
 Fractal marketing will not typically be self-similar.
 The most successful campaigns make the message customizable at each level of consumer.
 Content that has functionality built into it so that users can create new viral content based on the original idea will spread.